rschristopher/rschristopher.github.io/src/criticisms/environment.md

  only to abandon them in far more reckless means than would have happened otherwise?

+For every environmental success of
+ Bitcoin miners cleaning up
-For every environmental success of using toxic coal from a previously abandoned coal plant, are we not simply creating that same problem all over again due to the adversarial nature of Bitcoin mining economics?
+ toxic coal from a previously abandoned coal plant or consuming gas that would have been flared, are we not simply creating that same problem all over again due to the adversarial nature of Bitcoin mining economics?
 The incentives are entirely on finding